YasodGinige/AP-Artifact/README.md

    ```
    - notice: if you have not linked a payment method to your OpenAI account, you will see error messages.
 4. The ChatGPT cookie solution is deprecated and not recommended.
 You may still use it by running `pentestgpt --reasoning_model=gpt-4 --useAPI=False`.

-### Build from Source
-1. Clone the repository to your local environment.
-2. Ensure that `poetry` is installed.
-If not, please refer to the [poetry installation guide](https://python-poetry.org/docs/).
-3.

 <!-- USAGE EXAMPLES -->